Subscribe To This Site

 Vitamins in foods can be destroyed by light, heat and oxygen.
 Storage methods and food preparation techniques will affect the amount of vitamins retained by the foods.
 To minimize this problem, refrigerate produce in airtight containers, and during preparation, steam or cook vegetables lightly, avoiding high temperatures and extended cooking times whenever possible.

-Fun Fact: When you add fresh or frozen vegetables to soup or stew, the vitamins go into the broth of the soup rather than being washed down the drain, as is the case when you cook vegetables in water and throw away the cooking water.
+Fun Fact about Healthy Eating Vitamins: When you add fresh or frozen vegetables to soup or stew, the vitamins go into the broth of the soup rather than being washed down the drain, as is the case when you cook vegetables in water and throw away the cooking water.

 From the time you were a kid and your mom gave you those cute vitamins shaped like cartoon characters, you probably realized that you need vitamins to be healthy.
 In fact, when the subject of vitamins comes up, many people think of pills, not food.